deanward81/bakedbean.org.uk/content/posts/2018-11-nfig-and-netcore.md

 }
 ```

-You'll notice that we've specified a concrete type for our settings (`Settings`) and also enum types for the `Tier` and `DataCentre`.
+You'll notice that we've specified a concrete type for our settings (`Settings` from before) and also enum types for the `Tier` and `DataCentre`.
 The latter two allow our application to specify different settings per data centre and tier.

 Now, instead of using a static reference to `Settings.FeatureFlags.EnableWhizzbang`, we can inject an `IOptions<FeatureFlagSettings>` into our consuming class: